 Sara Maitland compares the transformational magic in fairy tales to the everyday magic that turns caterpillars into butterflies. "[S]omething very dreadful and frightening happens inside the chrysalis," she points out.
 "We use the word 'cocoon' now to mean a place of safety and escape, but in fact the caterpillar, having constructed its own grave, does not develop smoothly, growing wings onto its first body, but disintegrates entirely, breaking down into organic slime which then regenerates in a completely new form.
 It goes as a child into the dark place and is lost; it emerges as the princess, or proven hero.
 The forest is full of such magic, in reality and in the stories."

-My husband Howard, a dramatist, uses the term The Dark Forest to refer the part of the art-making process when we've lost our way...when the creation of a story or a painting or a play reaches a crisis point...when the path disappears, the idea loses steam, the plot line tangles, the palette muddies, and there is no way, it seems, to move forward.
+My husband Howard Gayton, a theatre director and performer, uses the term the Dark Forest to refer the part of the art-making process when we've lost our way: when the creation of a story or a painting or a play reaches a crisis point...when the path disappears, the idea loses steam, the plot line tangles, the palette muddies, and there is no way, it seems, to move forward.
 This often occurs, interestingly enough, right before true magic happens: first the crisis, then a breakthrough, an unexpected solution, and the piece comes to life.
-In a piece he wrote for The Journal of Mythic Arts, while creating a fairy tale play in Portugal, he notes:
+In a journal he wrote some years ago, while creating a fairy tale play in Portugal, he noted:

 "Today I arrived in the middle of the Dark Forest, and the path has almost disappeared.
 It is scary now, and all the certainties have gone.
 The cast members are weary, and their ability to come up with interesting work has diminished.
 Even our opening meditation today felt tired.
 The Dark Forest.
 I knew I was heading into it, and, as always, the forest has its own way of manifesting in each creative project.
 Perhaps the performers are getting stuck and are unable to develop their parts.
 Perhaps it's that our storytelling has become flat, or that I'm neglecting some simple but crucial aspect of the directorial process.
 Or maybe it's all of these things....

-'I'm reminded of the first day of a pilgrimage I took several years ago, biking across the mountains of France and Spain to Santiago de Compostela.
+'I'm reminded of the first day of the pilgrimage I once took to Santiago de Compostela, biking alone across the Pyranees of France and Spain.
 I cycled up route Napoleon late in the day, as the sun was setting, knowing that no matter how exhausted I was I had to push on to Roncesvalles.
-I couldn't turn back, I was too far along the path -- but if I didn't get to the monastery before sundown, I could lose my way in the cold, dark Pyrenees, even die of exposure.
+I couldn't turn back, I was too far along the path -- but if I didn't get to the monastery before sundown, I could lose my way in those cold, dark mountains, even die of exposure.
 It's a similar feeling that I have now: I'm exhausted, I don't know when the turning point will come, but I have to plough on."

 So what should we do when we're in the Dark Forest, creatively or personally?
 Perservere.
 As Howard says, plough on.
 The gifts of the journey are worth the hardship, as writer & writing teacher Elizabeth Jarrett Andrew notes: